iamxdave/iamxdave/README.md

 ## ✨ Quick Facts

-- 🔭 I’m currently working on my ... a little free time will not hurt anyone 🩹😅.
+- 🔭 I’m currently working on my ... _a little free time will not hurt anyone 🩹😅._
-- 🌱 I’m currently learning JavaScript and React 💪.
+- 🌱 I’m currently learning _JavaScript and React 💪_.
-- 🎿 Hobbies other than coding : Watching cool movies 🎬, listening to music 🎵 and playing games (board games included 😎🎲).
+- 🎿 Hobbies other than coding : _Watching cool movies 🎬, listening to music 🎵 and playing games (board games included 😎🎲)._
-- 📮 How to reach me: dawidwrobelx@gmail.com 🤙
+- 📮 How to reach me: _dawidwrobelx@gmail.com 🤙_

 Also you may call me Dave 🔥.